Surrey Hills AONB Walks

-|Devil's Punch Bowl||5 miles (8 km)||This walk in the Surrey Hills AONB takes you through Hindhead Common, up Gibbet Hill and to the Devil's Punch Bowl - a large natural amphitheatre and beauty spot.
-The area is National Trust owned so there is a car park, cafe and well marked footpaths.|
+|Devil's Punch Bowl||5 miles (8 km)||This circular walk in the Surrey Hills AONB takes you through Hindhead Common, up Gibbet Hill and to the Devil's Punch Bowl - a large natural amphitheatre and beauty spot.
+The area is National Trust owned so there is a car park, cafe, information boards and a series of well marked footpaths.|

 You start at the car park and head through the Devil's Punch Bowl which has become a natural nature reserve, filled with heathland, streams and woodland.
-You then climb Gibbet Hill - the second highest hill in Surrey at 272 metres (892 ft).
-From here there are magnificent views over the Devil's Punchbowl, Thursley, Hankley Common, Crooksbury Hill, the South Downs, Godalming and Guildford.
-The hills of Haslemere and Blackdown can also be seen, while on a clear day the iconic buildings of London are also visible.
-You then follow more woodland tracks across the common before returning to the start point.
+You then climb Gibbet Hill, the second highest hill in Surrey at 272 metres (892 ft).
+From here there are magnificent views over the punchbowl, Thursley, Hankley Common, Crooksbury Hill, the South Downs, Godalming and Guildford.
+The hills of Haslemere and Black Down can also be seen, while on a clear day the iconic buildings of London are also visible.
+View Full Details>>

 |Fox Way||39 miles (63 km)||This circular walk takes you on a tour of the countryside, woodland and canals surrounding Guildford in Surrey.
 You will pass through the stunning North Downs and Surrey Hills AONBs, visting a series of pretty villages, historical sites and sites of scientific interest.|

-The walk starts and ends at the village of Ripley and first visits The Silent Pool.
+The walk starts and ends at the village of Ripley and first visits the Silent Pool.
 This interesting site is run by the Surrey Wildlife Trust as part of the Albury Estate.
 It's peaceful, eerie charm is popular with walkers and passers by as it's linked to a folklore tale that says King John abducted a woodcutter’s daughter who drowned in the pool.
 According to local legend, the maiden can be seen at midnight.

-The path then heads on through the village of Shere to Blackheath Common.
+The path then heads on through the attractive village of Shere.
+There's nice pubs for refreshments here, lots of pretty cottages, shops including a blacksmith and trekking shop, a tea house, art gallery, and a noteworthy Norman church.
+From here it is not far to another highlights on the walk at Blackheath Common.
 With 250 acres of attractive heathland it is popular with local cyclists and walkers.
 You'll also pass the delightful Albury Park with its peaceful woodland, pretty lakes and Saxon Church.
 View Full Details>>

-|Frensham Country Park||5 miles (8.5 km)||This park is run by the National Trust and contains the lovely Frensham Ponds which attract a variety of rare birds such as the reed bunting, sedge warbler, great crested grebe, nightjars and woodlarks.
-There are a number of peaceful footpaths taking you around the ponds and through the heathland which includes a mixture of purple heathers, bright yellow gorse and rich green bracken.
-The park also contains bridleways which can be used by cyclists.|
+|Frensham Ponds||5 miles (8.5 km)||This park is run by the National Trust and contains the lovely Frensham Ponds which attract a variety of rare birds such as the reed bunting, sedge warbler, great crested grebe, nightjars and woodlarks.
+View Full Details>>|

 |Greensand Way||107 miles (173 km)||The Greensand Way runs from Haslemere in Surrey to Hamstreet in Kent following the ridge of greensand rock that crosses the two counties.
 The route takes in two Areas of Outstanding Natural Beauty - the Surrey Hills and the Kent Downs - as well as numerous Sites of Special Scientific Interest.
 Highlights include